nouturnsign/thurstat/README.md

 ### Useful attributes

 Some distributions will have additional attributes.
-These are meant for internal use, representing the parameters based on one of the characterizations.
+Those are meant for internal use, representing the parameters based on one of the characterizations.
+The attributes given below are for all distributions.

 ```
 support